kubestellar/kubestellar/docs/content/direct/usage-basics.md

-# KubeStellar User Guide
+# Outline of Installation and Usage of KubeStellar

 See the KubeStellar [overview](../readme.md) for architecture and other information.

 This user guide is an ongoing project.
 If you find errors, please point them out in our [Slack channel](https://kubernetes.slack.com/archives/C058SUSL5AA/) or open an issue in our [github repository](https://github.com/kubestellar/kubestellar)!

-# Outline of KubeStellar Usage
+Installing and using KubeStellar progresses through the following stages.

-After installing the [prerequisites](pre-reqs.md), using KubeStellar progresses through the following stages.
+1. Install software prerequisites (see [prerequisites](pre-reqs.md)).
 1. Acquire the ability to use a Kubernetes cluster to serve as the [KubeFlex](https://github.com/kubestellar/kubeflex/) hosting cluster.
 1. Initialize that cluster as a KubeFlex hosting cluster.
 1. Create an Inventory and Transport Space (ITS)